DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 };
 ```

-`MaxRecursionDepth` specifies the number of recursive calls from hit or miss shaders, zero means that `TraceRay()` may be used only in ray generation shader,
+`MaxRecursionDepth` specifies the number of recursive calls from hit or miss shaders, zero means that `TraceRay()`
-non-zero values allow you to trace rays from hit shaders and miss shader, the maximum supported value is 32.</br>
+may be used only in ray generation shader, non-zero values allow you to trace rays from hit shaders and miss shader,
+the maximum supported value is 32.</br>
-`ShaderRecordSize` can be used to specify constants for each shader or instance or geometry, the maximum supported size is 4096 bytes minus shader handle size (32 bytes).</br>
+`ShaderRecordSize` can be used to specify constants for each shader or instance or geometry, the maximum supported
+size is 4096 bytes minus shader handle size (32 bytes).</br>
-`MaxAttributeSize` and `MaxPayloadSize` are used only in DirectX 12 backend, these values should be as small as possible to minimize memory usage.
+`MaxAttributeSize` and `MaxPayloadSize` are used only in DirectX 12 backend, these values should be as small as possible
+to minimize the memory usage.

 ```cpp
 PSOCreateInfo.RayTracingPipeline.MaxRecursionDepth = MaxRecursionDepth;
 PSOCreateInfo.RayTracingPipeline.ShaderRecordSize  = 0;